 The Philips Lifeline is probably the most popular medical alert system on the market.
 With a variety of features and options, it continues to be much in demand, even with prices being on the higher end.

 The basic level, HomeSafe, comes with a landline option but can be upgraded to wireless.
 The base unit allows for two-way communication and comes with a 30-hour battery backup in case of a power failure.

-The HomeSafe with AutoAlert is the intermediate level and provides automatic fall detection for $44.95 a month.
+The HomeSafe with AutoAlert is the intermediate level and provides automatic fall detection.
 The GoSafe solution is their all-inclusive product.
 It adds cellular coverage outside the home and location detection.

 Public Perception of Philips Lifeline Medical Alert